anjalimishra2800/anjalimishra2800/README.md

 - 👀 I’m passionate about Data, Product Strategy, and Artificial Intelligence
 - 🌱 Currently learning Python, with a focus on data analysis (Pandas, NumPy), data visualization (Matplotlib, Seaborn), and the fundamentals of machine learning
 - 🧠 Also exploring how AI can enhance user experience and inform smarter product decisions
 - 📫 Reach me at anjalimishraofficial28@gmail.com
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love turning patterns in data into stories—combining logic, creativity, and user empathy

 <!---